ClouDesire/docusaurus/docs/onboarding.md

 For example, a software vendor could be interested to know how many _documents_ a certain application instance produced in the last month, or how many _active users_ an application has at a given time.

 This kind of information are useful for **monitoring** purposes (i.e. to see a dynamic real-time graph in the Cloudesire Dashboard), but also allows software vendors to implement **pay-per-use** pricing models.
-In fact, specifying a **unit-price** for a custom metric (eg. 10 USD per active user) allows Cloudesire to calculate the related incomes in a certain period of time (_billing period_) and issue an invoice to the customer.
+In fact, specifying a **unit-price** for a custom metric (e.g. 10 USD per active user) allows Cloudesire to calculate the related incomes in a certain period of time (_billing period_) and issue an invoice to the customer.
 For further details, take a look at the [Billing Module Section](platform.md#billing-module).

 For each metric you can define from the application metric editing section, the following information:

 * _Name_: a metric unique identifier;
-* _Endpoint_: must be defined in the form of a relative URL (e.g.: _/metric/users_);
+* _Endpoint_: must be defined in the form of a relative URL (e.g.: `/metric/users`);
 * _Polling frequency_: the platform will poll your endpoint with this frequency;
 * _Measuring unit_: the drop-down menu includes units like _Item, Users, Hours, MB, GB, Invoice,…_;
 * _Unit-price_ (optional): price charged for each application metric value received.

 #### How to add Custom Metrics

-The steps to follow to a add one (or more) Custom Metric to a Product – or Product version(s) – are slightly different depending on your application _provisioning type_:
+The steps to follow to a add one (or more) Custom Metric to a Product are slightly different depending on your application _provisioning type_:

 ##### Adding Custom Metrics to a Syndicated Application